Sir-Aguiar/Sir-Aguiar/README.md

 <h1 align="center">Hi 👋, I'm Felipe Aguiar</h1>
-<h3 align="center">I love programming as much as I stress out, which is A LOT!
+<h3 align="center">I love programming as much as it stresses me out, which is A LOT!
 Aways excited to learn and work </h3>
-<h4 align="center">I'm a brazilian Junior Fullstack Developer.
+<h4 align="center">I'm a brazilian Web Developer.
 Currently looking for an opportunity to show my potential.
 I like to share my knowledge and help where i can.
 Looking for challenges, and my way in this world</h2>

-- 🌱 I’m currently learning **how to apply my knowledge**

 - 📫 How to reach me **felipeferreiraaguiar9@gmail.com**